 How many of us have memories of hideous algebra exams or personal finances where we would rather shove the statements under the sofa?
 The secret is keeping it simple and dealing only with the actual data.
 Here are just a few of the ways you can increase your money management.

-Calculate the cost to you to deliver your service This is done by calculating all your current expenses into a weekly amount.
+Calculate the cost to you to deliver your service This is done by calculating all your current expenses into a weekly or monthly amount.
 Most importantly including paying yourself!
 Factor in annual bills, memberships, taxes, training, contingency plans.
-Average out your adhoc payments - these would include stationery, marketing, uniforms etc. Then when you have the weekly amount for all of the above, divide the number of patient visits per week by this amount.
+Average out your adhoc payments - these would include stationery, marketing, uniforms etc. Then when you have the weekly amount for all of the above, divide the number of patient visits by this amount.
 This gives you a ‘cost to deliver price’.
-This should be reviewed regularly, and as you get busier, if you're managing it correctly, your profits should be increasing.
+This should be reviewed regularly, and as you get busier, if you're managing it correctly, your profit margin should be increasing.
 Using this method can help you set your capacity targets, financial budgeting and it's fantastic information to understand when you are tempted to lower your value.

 Care plans, packages or memberships These are a fantastic way of rewarding loyal customers, increasing retention and creating financial stability.
 The trap here is setting the discounts on a percentage that sounds enticing not on the actual financial data.
 You are not competing with the January sales of the high street here.
 Let's assume you decide on giving 10% off a block of 10 sessions you will need to know; a) the cost to deliver the treatment and b) the cost of discounts when applied to the cost to deliver.